caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 There are other nuances to SPARQL-Update syntax displayed here... like, "What is up with the semi-colon and period?",
 I'll explain them later.
-If you're a brave soul and like reading very dry documentation you can <a href="http://www.w3.org/Submission/SPARQL-Update/">read the document defining the syntax</a>.
+<a href="http://www.w3.org/Submission/SPARQL-Update/">Here's the document defining SPARQL Update syntax</a>.

 Let's add another book before we move on.